vzakharchenko/dynamic-orm/README.md

         // any "firstTable" modification will evict the query result from the cache ormQueryFactory.insert(new DynamicTableModel(firstTable));

-        // get data and put result to the cache DynamicTableModel firstTableFromDatabase = ormQueryFactory.selectCache().findOne(ormQueryFactory
+        // fetch data and put result to the cache DynamicTableModel firstTableFromDatabase = ormQueryFactory.selectCache().findOne(ormQueryFactory
                         .buildQuery()
                         .from(firstTable)